Tax Cuts & Jobs Act

 - Structural items like interior supporting framing, escalators, and elevators are not included in QIP.
 The improvements must have begun at least one day after the building was placed in service for its intended use.

 - Intended to be classified as 15-year property and, therefore, eligible for bonus depreciation.
 This was not done due to a technical language error.

 - The 2020 CARES Act has corrected this.

 1031 Exchanges - Only Include Real Property

-- Personal property (typically 5- or 7-year assets identified in a Cost Segregation Study) can no longer be included in a 1031 Exchange.
+- Personal property (as defined by state definition) can no longer be included in a 1031 Exchange.

 - A Cost Segregation Study can be applied to the newly acquired building’s depreciable basis to help offset the effects of recapture on the sale of personal property.